FROM THE DESK OF OUR EDITOR

 AND THE WINNER WAS. . .

-In the “Spring” edition of CAS Collectors Quarterly, our “CAS Trivia Contest” posed the following question:
+In the “Summer” edition of CAS Collectors Quarterly, our “CAS Trivia Contest” posed the following question:

 AND THE NEXT CONTEST IS. . .